Land Quality Bureau Rulemaking

 Oil, Gas, and Metallic Minerals

 During the last legislative session, Iowa Code Chapter 458A was updated to include the regulation of naturally occurring, non-petroleum/hydrocarbon gases.
 As a result, the current Iowa Administrative Code 561 Chapter 17 must be updated to reflect the changes to Iowa Code.
-Further, we have been directed to complete this update this calendar year as part of the Executive Order 10 (EO 10), signed by the Governor on January 10, 2023.
+Further, we have been directed to complete this update this calendar year as part of the Executive Order 10 (EO 10).

 Overall Documents: